 "Oh no," Cindy interrupted, "you are definitely his favorite pilot.
 When we were coming around in Houston with that problem they asked me if there was anything to be concerned about.
 I told him that we had our best pilot flying and not to worry.
 They both agreed, you are our best pilot."

 "That's a bit of a surprise," I said, "Even after flying him for two years and being stranded all over the world with one emergency after another, I didn't think he knew my name."

 "Well," she said with a sheepish smile, "I wasn't going to tell you this but since you said that, uh.
 Well, when they were writing the card for your gift, they asked me what your name was."

-I got three job offers during the Compaq implosion and the one I picked lead to a series of jobs, each better than the one before.
-The next geographic move has lasted thirteen years (so far) and has been the best move of them all.
+I got three job offers during the Compaq implosion and the one I picked led to a series of jobs, each better than the one before.
+That next geographic move has lasted thirteen years (so far) and has been the best move of them all.